catlomao/WebCopyShare/README.md

 update : 2024/07/31
-improved code and performance, added exe + gui for port [Download windows (exe) version](https://apps.catlomao.com/main.exe)
+improved code and performance, added exe + gui for port [Download windows (exe) version](https://apps.catlomao.com/main.exe) using R2 cloudflare to store it, since github cannot store more then 25mb! (it 40mb in size)
 #
 # WebCopyShare